davehasacat/airflow-stock-market-elt/README.md

 This project serves as a strong foundation for a robust financial data platform.
 The next steps for expanding this project include:

 * [ ] **Add Data Quality Monitoring**: Implement more advanced data quality checks and alerting (dbt tests) to monitor the health of the data pipeline and ensure the reliability of the data.
+* [ ] **Add a Variety of Backtesting Strategies**: Implement additional backtesting strategies beyond the current momentum-based approach to allow for more comprehensive analysis.

 ## Documentation